-FSA counselors and our school based counselor provide additional support to students and their families.
+O ur school based counselors and FSA counselors provide additional support to students and their families.

 The YSS teaches a Reconnecting Youth class which works on self-esteem, decision-making, personal control and communication.
 It is a small class of about 10 students that provides a lot of personal attention and one-on-one help.